To the End (Blur song): To the End (La Comedie)

 In March 1995, Blur re-recorded "To the End" at Abbey Road Studios with French singer Françoise Hardy, with verses sung in French.
 The recording mutated into a duet titled "To the End (La Comedie)".
 This recording was released as a single in France and included in the Brit Pop Box Set along with other Parklife-era singles.
 It was also released as a B-side to the single "Country House" and on French editions of the album The Great Escape.

-Video
+Critical reception

+Upon the release, Ian Gittins from Melody Maker commented, "It's essentially a Bond theme — the sleeve depicts a revolver, fitted with silencer, and a red rose — meeting Adam Faith as "Budgie", and thus all about sky-high dreams, bathos and underachievement."
+Alan Jones from Music Week gave it a full score of five out of five and named it Pick of the Week, writing, "A surefire smash, combining Blurs most sophisticated song to date with the sought-after Pet Shop Boys remix of 'Girls & Boys'.
+'To the End' is a lush orchestrated song, with an endearingly quirky vocal and masses of potential."
+Pan-European magazine Music & Media complimented it as "a lovely orchestrated ballad a la Walker Brothers in the '60s."
+Rupert Howe from NME wrote, "A musically perfect string-soaked ballad that dredges up all kinds of misty-eyed Motown memories, hooks them up with a touch of Anglo-French lyrical dalliance and might have pulled off a minor coup if it weren't for the fact that Damon never takes his tongue out of his cheek long enough to make the whole escapade entirely convincing."
+Andrew Harrison from Select remarked the song's "Diamonds are Forever glitz and seedy glamour".
+Mark Sutherland from Smash Hits named it a "sad slowie" in his review of the Parklife album.

+Music video

-The promo video for "To the End" was directed by David Mould and shot in National Museum (Prague) and footage from the garden of Castle Libochovice in 1994.
+The promo video for "To the End" was directed by David Mould, produced by Jeremy Bannister and was released on 31 May 1994.
+It was shot in Prague, Czech Republic, in the city's National Museum and has footage from the garden of Castle Libochovice in 1994.
 In keeping with the song's use of French, the video is a pastiche of the classic French New Wave film Last Year at Marienbad (1961).
 The four-minute video imitates the cinematography and editing style of the film, and replicates numerous scenes from it.
 Enigmatic subtitles (not from the film) appear.
-The band takes the place of the characters from the film: Damon Albarn plays "X" and Graham Coxon is "M", both of whom are involved in a love triangle with a mysterious woman.
+The band takes the place of the characters from the film: Damon Albarn plays "X" and Graham Coxon is "M", both of whom are involved in a love triangle with a mysterious woman (Amanda Doyle).
 The video was released on the VHS and DVD editions of Blur: The Best of.

-Popularity

-The song was played for the series 1 finale of Channel 4 comedy-drama Misfits.